hhuuddoo/beat-battle-website/README.md

 An :scream::sob::tongue::triumph: EPIC :eyes::smiley::flushed::fearful: website where you can create, and participate in beat battles.

-Check out the app here: https://beatbattles.netlify.app
+Check out the website here: https://beatbattles.netlify.app

 ## USAGE: